-Residents in the path of wildfire smoke can take certain precautionary measures to protect their lungs from smoke pollution.
-The elderly, children and individuals with heart or respiratory conditions in particular are advised to filter air, limit outside activities or otherwise temporarily leave the impacted area.
+Original Post: People in the path of wildfire smoke can take certain precautionary measures to protect their lungs from smoke pollution.
+Elders, children and individuals with heart or respiratory conditions in particular are advised to filter air, limit outside activities or otherwise temporarily leave the impacted area.

 Here are the steps you can take to protect yourself and your loved ones from the dangers of wildfire smoke:

 - Check local air-quality reports.
 For real-time updates on the air quality in your neighborhood, plug in your ZIP code at the Environmental Protection Agency's Air Now website.

 - Keep indoor air clean.
 Keep your house and car windows closed.
 Run an air conditioner, but keep the fresh-air intake closed to prevent outdoor smoke from getting inside.
 To reduce exposure to smoke and smoke residue, the California Air Resources Board recommends mechanical air cleaners with a high efficiency particulate air (HEPA) filter that collects very small particles and does not emit ozone or other harmful substances.
 These air cleaners can dramatically reduce indoor particle levels, in some cases by more than 90 percent.
 See devices that are certified by and legal in California here.

 - In homes without air conditioning, keep doors and windows closed.
 This can reduce pollutant levels by 50 percent.

 - Avoid activities that increase indoor pollution.
-Burning candles, gas stoves and vacuuming can increase indoor pollution.
+Burning candles, cooking on gas stoves and vacuuming can increase indoor pollution.

 - Wash your nose out and gargle with clean water.
 Do this five times a day until the smoke subsides.